 The six principles of restorative practice:

-Participation in restorative processes is voluntary and based on informed choice.
+Participation in restorative practice is voluntary and based on open, informed and ongoing choice and consent.
+Everyone has the right to withdraw at any point.

-Processes and practice aim to ensure the safety of all participants and create a safe space for the expression of feelings and views about harm that has been caused.
+Processes and practice aim to ensure the safety of all participants and create a safe space for the expression of feelings and views which must result in no further harm being caused.